Cadenza

-In music, a cadenza (from cadenza [kaˈdɛntsa], meaning cadence; plural, cadenze [kaˈdɛntse]) is, generically, an improvised or written-out ornamental passage played or sung by a soloist or soloists, usually in a "free" rhythmic style, and often allowing virtuosic display.
-During this time the accompaniment will rest, or sustain a note or chord.
-Thus an improvised cadenza is indicated in written notation by a fermata in all parts.
-A cadenza will usually occur over the final or penultimate note in a piece, the lead-in (Eingang), or over the final or penultimate note in an important subsection of a piece.
-It can also be found before a final coda or ritornello.
+In music, a cadenza (from cadenza [kaˈdɛntsa], meaning cadence; plural, cadenze [kaˈdɛntse]) is, generically, an improvised or written-out ornamental passage played or sung by a soloist(s), usually in a "free" rhythmic style, and often allowing virtuosic display.
+During this time, the accompaniment will rest or sustain a note or chord.
+Thus, an improvised cadenza is indicated in written notation by a fermata in all parts.
+A cadenza will usually occur over either the final or penultimate note in a piece, the lead-in (Eingang), or the final or penultimate note in an important subsection of a piece.
+A cadenza can also be found before a final coda or ritornello.

+Origin

+Initially, cadenzas were more simple and structured - a performer would add small embellishments such as trills to the end of cadences.
+These small embellishments of the early cadenza did not affect meter.
+However, as the improvised embellishments continued, they became longer and more thought out.
+This made way for the 'composed' cadenza which ultimately progressed into the 'free' metered feel that is more commonly associated with cadenzas today.
+Performers are able to play without being tied to meter or a strict time, and accompanists in orchestra await their entrance.

 In concerti

 The term cadenza often refers to a portion of a concerto in which the orchestra stops playing, leaving the soloist to play alone in free time (without a strict, regular pulse) and can be written or improvised, depending on what the composer specifies.
 Sometimes, a cadenza will include small parts for other instruments besides the soloist; an example is in Sergei Rachmaninoff's Piano Concerto No. 3, where a solo flute, clarinet and horn are used over rippling arpeggios in the piano.
 A cadenza normally occurs near the end of the first movement, though it can be at any point in a concerto.
 An example is Tchaikovsky's First Piano Concerto, where in the first five minutes a cadenza is used.
 The cadenza is usually the most elaborate and virtuosic part that the solo instrument plays during the whole piece.
 At the end of the cadenza, the orchestra re-enters, and generally finishes off the movement on their own, or, less often, with the solo instrument.